-We spoke to student nurse Nia, a student nurse at the University of Leeds who has just returned from spending two weeks in Senya, Ghana observing the local clinic hospital.
+We spoke to student Nia, a student nurse at the University of Leeds who has just returned from spending two weeks in Ghana on the Vocational Impact volunteer abroad medical elective observing the local clinic hospital.

 Nia spoke to us about her placement in Senya.
-Nia really enjoyed her time and was amazed about how established she found the hospital and clinic.
+Nia really enjoyed her medical nurse elective placement and was pleasantly surprised about how established she found the hospital and clinic.

 For Nia she wanted to witness and observe the work of doctors and nurses in Ghana, whilst also finding out more about malaria for her dissertation.

 “We did a lot of patient observations which is a skill nurses do day in day out, so that was really helpful to help them out with and for me to see how things differ in Ghana.